Pima County Sheriff's Department

 The Pima County Sheriff's Department (PCSD) is an American law enforcement agency that serves the unincorporated areas of Pima County, Arizona.
 It serves the seventh largest county in the nation.
 It operates six district offices and three smaller satellite offices.
 The Corrections Bureau has four facilities which houses on average 1,850 inmates per day.

 The department employs about 516 sworn officers and more than 872 civilian employees and corrections personnel and utilizes the services of over 400 volunteers.
 Its headquarters is on East Benson Highway in Tucson, Arizona.

 Crime statistics

 According to Federal Bureau of Investigation data in a media release by SCSD in 2012, Tucson has 631.94 violent crimes per 100,000 population, while Phoenix has 518.12 violent crimes per 100,000 population.
-The Tucson Metropolitan Area has the second lowest crime rate in the state of Arizona.
-Pima County Sheriff's Department averages 4.3 minutes to respond to emergencies 90% of the time and the average response time to all emergencies is 5.3 minutes.
+The Tucson metropolitan area has the second lowest crime rate in the state of Arizona.
+The Pima County Sheriff's Department averages 4.3 minutes to respond to emergencies 90% of the time and the average response time to all emergencies is 5.3 minutes.